Mission of Graduate Studies

-At SF State, we commit to graduate education for the public good.
+At San Francisco State, we commit to graduate education for the public good.
 We support the individual graduate student’s academic pursuits, but our focus is on preparing our graduates to see beyond the self and to engage in research and evidence-based practice that is civic-minded, and in service to organizations and people throughout the community and region.

 Highlights of Graduate Programs

 - U.S. News and World Report consistently ranks many of San Francisco State’s graduate and professional programs among the best in the United States.
 Our programs are nationally recognized and draw top applicants from across the country and internationally.

 - According to a study sponsored by the National Science Foundation, San Francisco State ranks 4th nationally among master's level colleges and universities for the total number of graduates who go on to earn research doctorates.

 - Our faculty, in collaboration with our graduate students, are active scholars engaged in vital research and creative endeavors that are changing the way we understand our world.
 Projects undertaken by our faculty are funded by grants and contracts from the most competitive government and private agencies.

 - Graduate students seeking degrees in the fields of science develop their skills in the Conservation Genetics Laboratory, the Estuary & Ocean Science Center, an electron microscope facility, a DNA analysis facility, a Thin Film Laboratory, the Center for Computing and Life Sciences, and the Nuclear Magnetic Resonance Center.

 - SF State has abundant resources such as the largest radio and television production facilities in Northern California, the Design Center for Global Needs, the Poetry Center and American Poetry Archives, the Digital Cinema Lab, and the Graduate String Quartet Residency Program.